-1 one of the specified exceptions contained in the 2 amendment.
-3 4 A BILL 5 TO BE ENTITLED 6 AN ACT 7 8 Relating to wiretapping; to add a new Chapter 2A to 9 Title 20, Code of Alabama 1975; to authorize the Attorney 10 General to submit an application to a circuit court judge to 11 intercept any wire or electronic communication under certain 12 circumstances; to specify the procedures for obtaining an 13 intercept order, the information that must be included in an 14 intercept order, the limitations of an intercept order, and 15 the means by which the communication is to be intercepted; to 16 provide for the extension of intercept orders under certain 17 conditions; to prohibit the destruction of recorded 18 communications for a specified time frame; to allow an 19 investigative officer to submit a written request to the 20 Attorney General, through the Secretary of the Alabama State 21 Law Enforcement Agency, requesting the Attorney General apply 22 for an intercept order; to specify under what conditions 23 recorded communications may be disclosed; to provide for civil 24 and criminal penalties for violations; to amend Section 25 15-5-40, Code of Alabama 1975, to provide for the sealing of 26 certain records relating to pen registers and trap and trace 27 devices; to provide penalties for unauthorized disclosures;
+4 A BILL

+5 TO BE ENTITLED

+6 AN ACT

+Relating to wiretapping; to add a new Chapter 2A to Title 20, Code of Alabama 1975; to authorize the Attorney General to submit an application to a circuit court judge to intercept any wire or electronic communication under certain circumstances; to specify the procedures for obtaining an intercept order, the information that must be included in an intercept order, the limitations of an intercept order, and the means by which the communication is to be intercepted; to provide for the extension of intercept orders under certain conditions; to prohibit the destruction of recorded communications for a specified time frame; to allow an investigative officer to submit a written request to the Attorney General, through the Secretary of the Alabama State Law Enforcement Agency, requesting the Attorney General apply for an intercept order; to specify under what conditions recorded communications may be disclosed; to provide for civil and criminal penalties for violations; to provide penalties for unauthorized disclosures; and in connection therewith would have as its purpose or effect the requirement of a new or increased expenditure of local funds within the meaning of as follows: - 10 \$20-2A-1.

-1 and in connection therewith would have as its purpose or 2 effect the requirement of a new or increased expenditure of local funds within the meaning of Amendment 621 of the 3 Constitution of Alabama of 1901, now appearing as Section 4 5 111.05 of the Official Recompilation of the Constitution of Alabama of 1901, as amended.
-6 7 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: Section 1.
-This act shall be known and may be cited 8 9 as the Agent Billy Clardy III Act.
-10 Section 2.
-Chapter 2A, commencing with Sections 20-2A-1, is added to Title 20, Code of Alabama, 1975, to read 11 as follows: 12 13 \$20-2A-1.
-14 For the purposes of this article, the following 15 terms shall have the following meanings: 16 (1) AGENCY.
-Alabama State Law Enforcement Agency.
-17 (2) AGGRIEVED PERSON.
-A person who was a party to an 18 intercepted wire or electronic communication or a person 19 against whom the interception was directed.
-20 (3) ATTORNEY GENERAL.
-The Attorney General of the 21 State of Alabama or his or her designee.
-(4) COMMUNICATION COMMON CARRIER.
-The term as 22 23 defined in 47 USC §153(h) or a provider of communication 24 services.
-25 (5) CONTENTS.
-When used with respect to a wire or electronic communication, any information concerning the 26 identity of the parties to the communication or the existence, substance, purport, or meaning of that communication.
+- 1 Amendment 621 of the Constitution of Alabama of 1901, now - 2 appearing as Section 111.05 of the Official Recompilation of - 3 the Constitution of Alabama of 1901, as amended. - 4 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: - Section 1.
+This act shall be known and may be cited as the Agent Billy Clardy III Act. - Section 2.
+Chapter 2A, commencing with Sections

+20-2A-1, is added to Title 20, Code of Alabama 1975, to read

+- 11 For the purposes of this chapter, the following 12 terms shall have the following meanings: - (1) AGENCY.
+Alabama State Law Enforcement Agency. - 14 (2) AGGRIEVED PERSON.
+A person who was a party to an 15 intercepted wire or electronic communication or a person 16 against whom the interception was directed. - (3) ATTORNEY GENERAL.
+The Attorney General of the State of Alabama or his or her designee. - (4) COMMUNICATION COMMON CARRIER.
+The term as defined in 47 U.S.C. §153(11) or a provider of communication services. - (5) CONTENTS.
+When used with respect to a wire or electronic communication, any information concerning the identity of the parties to the communication or the existence, substance, purport, or meaning of that communication. - (6) ELECTRONIC COMMUNICATION.
+Any transfer of an electronic or other signal, including any fax signal, computer photoelectric, or photo optical system from one party to another in which the involved parties may reasonably expect the communication to be private. - (7) ELECTRONIC, MECHANICAL, OR OTHER DEVICE.
+A device or apparatus primarily designed or used for the nonconsensual interception of wire or electronic communications.